free-audio/clap/spec.rst

 - Make a free audio plugin format
 - Be easy to understand and implement
 - Bring new features missed in VST 2.4
-- Replace old concepts by modern ones.
-For example the specification tries to not use MIDI as its internal event systems, which let us have micro-tones.
-Yet MIDI events are possible.
 - Designed to work on any operating system
 - Be event oriented
 - Be extensible without breaking existing plugins